Deaths Due to Cranes

 New York Crane Mishaps

-The New York City Department of Buildings warns, “A single accident may have multiple injuries and/or fatalities.”
-(6) Department data for 2020 showed a total of 484 construction related injuries and fatalities — including crane incidents — across all 5 boroughs, with 502 injuries and 8 deaths.
-Manhattan accounted for 277 of those accidents, with 289 injuries and 2 fatalities.
-(7)
+The New York City Department of Buildings warns, “A single incident may have multiple injuries and/or fatalities.”
+Department data for 2023 showed a total of 649 construction related injuries and fatalities — including crane incidents — across all 5 boroughs, with 692 injuries and 7 deaths.
+Manhattan accounted for 236 of those accidents, with 264 injuries and 3 fatalities.
+(8)

 If you were injured in a crane accident, a lawsuit can get you the compensation you deserve.

-There are a number of crane accident types which can occur.
-The BLS says crane incidents resulting in fatalities include: (8) (9)
+There are a number of crane accident types that can occur.
+Types of crane incidents resulting in fatalities include:

 One of the reasons crane accidents can be so hazardous is because of where these cranes operate.
 They are used in the middle of the city, around existing buildings, putting car and pedestrian traffic at risk.